aglee/AdventOfCode2017/Day 24 - Electromagnetic Moat/README.md

 For Part 2 I added a function to find the greatest path length and hacked my Part 1 code to put the Part 2 answer in a global variable.
 I got stuck on a bug that was due to doing the recursion wrong.

+**Update:** My original messy version was bothering me, so I overhauled the code to be somewhat less messy.
+It actually was slower solving Part 1 than my original code -- 7 seconds vs 5 seconds.